Skip to content

 The limited research conducted in this area suggests that teachers in the U.S. face several constraints for incorporating novel topics into their curriculum, including the need to adhere to national and state standards and an already crowded curriculum to meet accountability requirements (Gillan, 2011; Stock, 2010).
 Moreover, teachers’ often weak preparation in ocean science leaves them feeling unprepared to cover ocean science concepts (Freitas et al., 2022).
 These barriers, and others not yet recognized, have stymied teachers’ opportunities to incorporate ocean science into their classrooms.
 To date, no large-scale representative sample of teachers has been asked about the reasons for the minimal coverage of ocean science in U.S. schools.
 Such a study would be capable of influencing policy decisions related to curriculum and teaching practices.

 The C-CoMP K-12 research team has drawn two nationally representative samples of schools from sampling frames comprising 40,242 middle schools and 26,899 high schools.
+From these sampled schools, approximately 3,000 teachers have been identified and over the coming weeks will be invited to complete a survey about their coverage of topics related to the ocean in their classrooms.
 By surveying teachers from these nationally representative samples of schools, the team will develop a deep understanding of the reasons that ocean science is not covered extensively in U.S. classrooms.
 This study will provide key information for the changes needed to support more widespread integration of ocean science into K-12 education.
 Moreover, this study will provide baseline information against which future trends can be compared.

 If we are to cultivate an ocean literate society capable of making informed and responsible decisions regarding the ocean and its resources, changes in K-12 classrooms are necessary.
 This study will provide credible evidence for how we proceed to make those changes.